-There is one word on the tip of everyone’s tongue as we enter 2019 and it is Brexit.
-Many people are sick of the build up but how it is going to affect farming is a worry to most people.
+There was one word on the tip of everyone’s tongue as we entered 2019 and it was Brexit.
+Many people were sick of the build up and how it is going to affect farming is a worry to most people.

-There is another threat to British farmland though and suspiciously, I can find very little about it online.
+There was (and still is) another threat to British farmland though and suspiciously, I can find very little about it online.

 The farmer and I watched a Panorama programme before Christmas about the way businesses were treated in the Midlands.
 With no respect for generations of families investing in businesses and no help with the upheaval of moving costs.
 Many small businesses were either left out of pocket or worse still, out of business completely.

 Once a farm has been earmarked for compulsory purchase, even if it is years down the line (pardon the pun) the business is basically finished.
 With no compensation on the horizon for years, these people have to somehow continue growing crops and rearing animals with no real answers about when their farm will be taken from them and how much they are likely to get.

 To add to this, it has been almost admitted that the further up the track your business is, the less money they are likely to have left to compensate so a farm situated at the end of the line may be taken and very little offered in return.

 You would think if such a large government-backed plan was doing the right thing, farmers whose farms were ruined by HS2 would at least be compensated with enough money for people to buy a similar farm in the area but it seems even this is not certain.

 Then there are the farms, like ours, whose actual farm yard is unaffected but the sheer amount of grazing land which is earmarked for either construction or the planting of thousands of trees to offset the destruction to the landscape by the train, means either a dramatic reduction in livestock numbers will have to happen or, having to seek more grazing land in places away from the farm which would be a logistical nightmare as well as more expense and more farm vehicles on the road.